PowerUpWithPride/puwp-2019-layouts-new/README.md

 ### 1. Install Node.js
 Instructions on the Node.js site here: https://nodejs.org/en/

-**NOTE:** At time of this writing, the current LTS version is 10.x and the NodeCG developers recommend sticking with the LTS releases for production.
-It should work with the current stable version as well, which is 11.x currently, but you'll have to test this yourself.
+**NOTE:** At time of this writing, the current LTS version is 12.x and the NodeCG developers recommend sticking with the LTS releases for production.
+It should work with the current stable version as well, which is 13.x currently, but you'll have to test this yourself.

-### 2. Install NodeCG modules
+### 2. Install NodeCG
 Follow the quick start guide here: https://nodecg.com/tutorial-3_quick-start.html

-Do steps 1-3 to install the `bower` and `nodecg-cli` packages.
+Do steps 1-2 to install the `nodecg-cli` package.

 ### 3. Make a working directory and install NodeCG
 Create a fresh directory, and run the NodeCG setup in it: